-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits
+A. Required cours with fewer than 24 ses in Freshman Studies (required for anyone admitted into t4 credits): he program Credits

-SCI 100 The Natural World: The Caribbean 3

-SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3
+SCI 100 SSC 100 The Natural World: The Caribbean An Introduction to the Social Sciences: 3

-FDS 100 Freshman Development Seminar 1
+A Caribbea FDS 100 an Focus Freshman Development Seminar 3 1

-B. Required cour rses in Communication: Credits
+B. Required cours ses in Speech: Credits

 COM 119 COM 120 COM 225 Interpersonal Communication and Leadership Skills Public Speaking Intercultural Communication 3 3 3

-C. Required cou rses in Theatre: Credits
+C. Required cours ses in Theatre: Credits

-THE 110 THE 210 THE 211-212-21 3 4
+THE 110 THE 210 THE 211-212-21 Introduction to Theatre Theatre Service 3 4

-Theatre Production 1-1-1-1
+11112 211-212-21 Theatre Production 1-1-1-1

 Students are required to participate (in an acting, directing, or technical position) in a minimum of two main stage productions for a maximum of 4 credits.

-D. Cross-over Speech and Theatre courses.
+D. Cross-over Spo eech and Theatre courses.
 Two of the following courses are required: Credits

-THE 220 COM Stage Movement 227 3 Voice and Diction
+THE 220 Stage Movement 3

+COM 227 Voice and Diction 3

-5 THE 325 Readers Theatre 3
+THE 325 Readers Theatre 3

-E. Performance courses in Speech.
+E. Performance co purses in Speech.
 Credits

-owing courses are required:
+Two of the follow ring courses are required:

 COM 221 Oral Interpretation 3

 COM 223 Conference Techniques 3

 COM 401 Argumentation and Debate 3

-Bachelor of Arts Degree

-F. History and cr riticism courses.
+F. History and crit cicism courses.
 Credits

+ring courses are required:

+THE 315 Caribbean Theatre 3

-Two of the follo THE 315 COM 403 THE 413 wing courses are required: Caribbean Theatre Rhetorical Criticism Theatre Criticism 3 3 3
+COM 403 THE 413 Rhetorical Criticism Theatre Criticism 3 3

-G. Theatre perfo rmance courses.
+G. Theatre perfo ormance courses.
 Credits

-The following co THE 312 THE 323 ourses are required: Directing Stage Production Basic Acting 3 3
+The following c ourses are required: Directing Stage Production 3

+THE 323 Basic Acting 3

-H. Technical and l Design Courses.
+H. Technical and d Design Courses.
 Credits

-Any one of the f THE 412 THE 415 ollowing Credits courses is a Design and Stage Lighting Theatre Management equired: 3 3
+Any one of the following Credits courses is required:

+THE 412 Design and Stage Lighting 3

+THE 415 Theatre Management 3

-I. Required cour ses in other areas: Credits
+I. Required cour rses in other areas: Credits

-ENG 343 COM 110 HUM 497-498 Major Credits Electives General Educati Language Theory Introduction to Communica Senior Humanities Seminar on (fulfilled in major credits 1-1 68-70 +9
+ENG 343 Language Theory 3

+COM 110 Introduction to Communication 3

+Major Credits 68-70

+Electives +9

+General Educati ion (fulfilled in major credits) 64-70

-J. The following courses are required: Credits
+J. The following g courses are required: Credits

-HUM 497-498 Senior Humanities Seminar 1-1
+Senior Humanities Seminar 1-1

-In the Science and Mathematics Division, the University offers courses of study in astronomy, biology, chemistry, computer science, marine biology and mathematics, with major fields of specialization in biology, chemistry, marine biology and mathematics.
+In the Science and Mathematics Division, the University offers courses of study in astronomy, biology, chemistry, computer science, marine biology, and mathematics, with major fields of specialization in biology, chemistry, marine biology and mathematics.
 The Division also offers pre-engineering and pre-medical technology programs.